43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 3. ‘r1’ will be the reading for live to live, ‘r2’ will be for the earth to earth, and ‘rn’ will be for neutral to neutral.

 4. By using the tester, determine live and earth wires.
-Then connect live 1(outgoing) to the earth (incoming) and live 1 (incoming) to earth (outgoing).
+Then connect live 1(outgoing) to the earth (incoming) and live 1 (incoming) to the earth (outgoing).

 5. Note down these readings and, calculate the ohm value using the formula: (r1+r2)/4.
 The value should be not more or too less than 0.5 ohms.
 If the value deviates, it requires checking.